Medicare Advantage vs. Medicare Supplement Insurance Policies — Which Is Right for You?

-Medicare supplement insurance policies can help take care of certain health care costs not covered by Medicare.
-This policy is added to your Part A and Part B coverage and covers costs like deductibles, copays and premiums.
+Medicare Supplement insurance policies can help take care of certain health care costs not covered by Medicare.
+This policy is added to your Part A and Part B coverage and helps cover costs like deductibles, copays and premiums.
 There are 10 different plans in 47 states.
 Massachusetts, Minnesota and Wisconsin have their own plans.
-Each plan is represented by a letter and offers different benefits.1 Each letter is the same across insurance companies (for example: all Plan N benefits are the same).
-But plan prices can vary from one company to another.
+Each plan is represented by a letter and offers different benefits.1 Each letter is the same across insurance companies (for example, all Plan N benefits are the same), but plan prices can vary from one company to another.

 Things to keep in mind:

 - Medicare Supplement insurance policies don’t cover services not offered by Medicare, such as dental care or eyeglasses.